sinesy/GitBookLegacy/platform-for-gae.md

 [https://cloud.google.com/sql/docs/mysql/connect-app-engine](https://cloud.google.com/sql/docs/mysql/connect-app-engine)

-If you decide to directly connect App Engine to a CloudSQL, please respect the following steps,
+If you decide to directly connect App Engine to a CloudSQL, please respect the following steps:

 * at the moment, "Platform for GAE" only allows you to read data from CloudSQL
 * try to use the MemCache as much as possible, instead of reading data from CloudSQL: check if data you need from CloudSQL is already available in cache, only in case it is not, then read it though a query; this hint could ensure as much scalability as you need, if queries are always the same